 Choose from a Variety of Kid-Friendly Museums

 No matter what interests your family has, there is a museum in Wilmington for you.
 True, many of the Du Pont family properties are museum in themselves.
-However, there’s all sorts of family fun in Wilmington including: art museums, history museums and science museums for your family to explore.
+However, there’s all sorts of family fun in Wilmington including: art museums, history museums and science museums.

 Delaware Museum of Natural History

 Have a future biologist in the family?
 Or maybe a preschooler fascinated by dinosaurs?
 The Delaware Museum of Natural History is a great place for children to learn about animals, conservation, and the natural world around them.
 Much of the collection is behind glass, but the museum has a fun scavenger hunt for young naturalists.
 The staff are enthusiastic and happy to give hints.
 There’s also a play room for tots complete with a kid-sized bat cave.

 Delaware Art Museum

 With a charming outdoor sculpture garden, free admission Sundays, and a colorful children’s room down in the basement, the Delaware Art Museum is a fun place to spend an afternoon with the kids.
-Stroll through the collection, and then a break to play with the colorful Tetris-like mosaic tiles in the children room.
+Stroll through the American art collection, and then a break to play with the colorful Tetris-like mosaic tiles in the children room.

 During our mother-daughter weekend getaway in Wilmington, my daughter and I stayed at Homewood Suites in a lovely two bedroom suite.
 One bedroom in our suite had a king bed and the other had two doubles.
 The two bedroom suite has a two bedrooms separated by a spacious living area with a kitchen.
 Each bedroom has a large connecting bathroom.
 In the morning, we enjoyed a continental breakfast including fresh pancakes with fruit rolled up inside.
 This hotel is located within walking distance of about five chain restaurants, such as Olive Garden and TGI Fridays.